 The Company assessed the carrying amount of its investments in subsidiaries for indicators of impairment.
-Based on management's assessment, the Company recognised an impairment loss of \$22,204 (2021: \$30,000) on its investments in a subsidiary because of the continued operating losses.
-In the financial year ended 31 March 2021, an impairment loss of \$128,259 was reversed on another subsidiary, following an improvement in its financial position.
+Based on management's assessment, the Company recognised an impairment loss of \$22,204 in the financial year ended 31 March 2022 on its investments in a subsidiary which had incurred continued operating losses.
 The management assessed the recoverable amount of these subsidiaries based on fair value less cost of disposal.
 The fair value less cost of disposal was determined based on recoverability of the subsidiaries' underlying assets and liabilities, which comprised mainly monetary assets and monetary liabilities.